 Most of the plants we referenced do well in low lighting; however, they generally prefer bright, indirect sunlight, and some would appreciate the bright direct light.
 Yucca cane and ferns for example!

 If your desk is located near a window, be sure to allow the it to enjoy the natural light of the sun, just be careful not to overdo it as some can sunburn, especially if they are not accustomed to bright, direct sunlight.

 Are There Plants That Grow in the Dark?

 Many people wonder if there are plants that can grow with little or no light.
-While there are many very low light houseplants and many more plants that thrive in artificial light, there are not any plants that can survive without light at all.
+While there are many very low light houseplants and many more that thrive in artificial light, there are not any that can survive without light at all.

 Plants need light to perform photosynthesis and produce energy to survive and thrive.
-Luckily, there are lots of good ways to give plants artificial lighting indoors and make any setting welcoming and conducive to healthy growth.
+Luckily, there are lots of good ways to give them artificial lighting indoors and make any setting welcoming and conducive to healthy growth.

 Plants That Grow in Fluorescent Light